davidjstudholme/get-viral-haplotypes/README.md

 Initially, we remove all genome sequences that contain >= x ambiguous positions (Ns).
 A reasonable value of x might be 5000 for a 30,000-bp genome.
 Later, we remove any sequences that contain any ambiguities at the sites included in the haplotype.
-Thus we avoid having any ambiguous haplotypes, containing Ns.
+Thus, we avoid having any ambiguous haplotypes, containing Ns.

 You can modify this behaviour by editing lines 14 and 15 in the script: